 After telescopes were invented, one of the very first places that they tried to study was Venus.
 Even with a modest telescope this is a fairly easy feature to identify.
 Just like the Earth's Moon has phases during different times of the month, Venus also appears to go through similar kinds of phases where it appears in a crecent shape during some parts of its orbit around the Sun.
-This visual appearance is caused because Venus is closer to the Sun than the Earth, and we are looking at the night sky of Venus, or the part of Venus that is faci night sky of Venus, or the part of Venus that is facing away from the Sun.
+This visual appearance is caused because Venus is closer to the Sun than the Earth, and we are looking at the night sky of Venus, or the part of Venus that is facing away from the Sun.